Medical Care for Birds and Exotic Animals

 Hospitalization and intensive care

 It may be necessary to hospitalize an animal in poor condition.
-At the Centre Vétérinaire Laval, the Birds and Exotic Animals department is isolated from traditional companion animals and provides installations that are adapted to the species we treat.
-Our hospital ward, situated in a peaceful environment, was built to accommodate animals of various shapes and sizes.
+At the Centre Vétérinaire Laval, the Birds and Exotic Animals department is isolated from traditional pets and provides installations that are adapted to the species we treat.
+Our hospital ward, located in a peaceful environment, was built to accommodate animals of various shapes and sizes.
 Hospital cages and incubators can be individually controlled to meet the temperature and humidity requirements of our patients.
 Intensive care is provided to our most critically ill patients.
 A devoted team is trained to care for our patients and administer daily treatments.
-Pet owners receive daily updates to stay informed on the evolution of their pet's condition.
-If the patient's stay extends over several days, and if his condition allows, it is possible to organize visits.
+Pet owners receive daily updates to stay informed on the evolution of their pet’s condition.
+If the patient’s stay extends over several days, and if its condition allows, it is possible to organize visits.
 When a patient is ready to leave the hospital, an appointment with a trained technician is scheduled during which the owner is shown how to administer treatments to their pet.
-A written report that describes the condition, treatments received during hospitalization and short or long-term recommendations are provided to the owner.
+A written report that describes the condition, treatments received during hospitalization and short- or long-term recommendations are provided to the owner.

 Diagnostic procedures

-Blood analysis
+Blood analyses

 Medical imaging

-Medical imaging includes several modalities of acquisition and reconstruction of images of an animal's body.
-Radiology, fluoroscopy, computed tomography (CT scan), magnetic resonance (MRI), ultrasonography and endoscopy provide a visual representation of certain pathological conditions (fractures, displacement of organs, enlargement of organs, etc...).
-The different facets of medical imaging are complementary and are recommended by the veterinarian based on the suspected illness and the limitations imposed by the animal's condition.
+Medical imaging includes several modalities of acquisition and reconstruction of images of an animal’s body.
+Radiology, fluoroscopy, computed tomography (CT scan), magnetic resonance (MRI), ultrasonography and endoscopy provide a visual representation of certain pathological conditions (fractures, displacement of organs, enlargement of organs, etc.).
+The different facets of medical imaging are complementary and are recommended by the veterinarian based on the suspected illness and the limitations imposed by the animal’s condition.

-Fecal analysis
+Stool analysis

 Microbiological culture